awwright/uri-template-router/README.md

 * Returns the best match, regardless of insertion order
 * Scales to any number of templates/patterns to test against
 * Supports repeating expressions using explode modifier
-* Routes store an associated "matchValue" argument for storing arbritrary values (including objects or functions)
+* Routes store an associated "matchValue" argument for storing arbitrary values (including objects or functions)
 * State machine evaluation can be resumed if the returned match isn't good (e.g. if first match wasn't in the database)

 ## Example